 Merseyside PPE Hub rise to the challenge of protecting frontline staff and foodbanks

-Merseyside PPE Hub has been busy making masks, gloves, aprons, faceguards and tailor-made camera breath shields for NPS Care staff and patients throughout England.
+Merseyside PPE Hub has been busy making masks, gloves, aprons, faceguards and tailor-made camera breath shields for NEC Care staff and patients throughout England.
 As a thank you for their hard work, we recently contributed supplies to their partner foodbanks in Liverpool.

 Four teachers in the Merseyside area set up Lydiate Learning Trust PPE Hub during April as a way to contribute to and protect their community during lockdown.
 John Parry, Ste Norbury, John Fittzsimmons and Kev Barber rallied local volunteers to manufacture PPE for health and social care workers on the front line in the fight against Covid-19.